stancl/tenancy-docs/source/docs/v2/central-app.blade.md

 ## Central routes {#central-routes}

 Routes in the `routes/web.php` file are the central routes.
-When they are visited, tenancy is *not* intialized and any model, cache call, controller, job dispatch, Redis call and anything else that is called in during this request will be central.
+When they are visited, tenancy is *not* initialized and any model, cache call, controller, job dispatch, Redis call and anything else that is called in during this request will be central.

 ## Central domains {#central-domains}